 They also pointed out and highlighted how the FBI field office, Norfolk, Virginia, pointed to a message board where one user was urging protesters to go there, quote, ready for war, sharing maps of the Capitol complex.

-That intelligence was shared with the Joint Terrorism Task Force in DC, not acted upon by the FBI, according to the report.
+That intelligence was shared with the Joint Terrorism Task Force in D.C., not acted upon by the FBI, according to the report.

 We may have a lot of disagreements as Americans, but we're one America.

-We're united States of America.
+We're a United States of America.

 And one thing we need to agree on is we need to keep our country safe.